 One of the biggest takeaways I got from “How to Win Friends and Influence People” is to merely smile more often when you aspire to be well-liked.
 Another tip I try to practice is to make others talk about themselves when you want to seem interested in them, allowing them to feel more comfortable to open up to you.
 While these tips are quite straightforward, the most simple pieces of advice usually tend to work best at getting people to enjoy your company.

 I am forever grateful that I came across these books during my college career, because exposing myself to such profound ideas at a pivotal stage in life has allowed me to become surer about my life than I had ever thought possible.

-These five personal growth books have introduced me to concepts that changed my perspective and thought processes on a daily basis, instilling in me the wisdom that I am fully capable of possessing, becoming and doing anything I set my mind to.
+For those who are not into reading books, self-improvement articles from the lifehackerguy might be useful too.
+These five personal growth books above, however, have introduced me to concepts that changed my perspective and thought processes on a daily basis, instilling in me the wisdom that I am fully capable of possessing, becoming and doing anything I set my mind to.